roymacdonald/OF_GammaTests/README.md

 ![testPattern blured NO GammaCorrection](testPattern_blured_noGammaCorrection.png)

+## Compatibility
+This tests wede done using the latest gitbub master, although it should work with openFrameworks version 0.10 onwards.

 ## Instalation
 Just place this folder inside the `[your openFramwoks folder]/apps` folder.
 Create or update projects if needed using the Project Generator.